chaps-io/access-granted/README.md

   Permissions can work on basically any object and AccessGranted is framework-agnostic, but it has Rails support out of the box. :)
-  It **does not depend on any libraries**, pure and clean Ruby code.
+  It does not depend on any libraries, pure and clean Ruby code.
 Guaranteed to always work, even when software around changes.

 ## Usage